abhishekkushwaha4u/vitolx-backend/README.md

    ```

 Your can serve the frontend code on any localserver and use it easily integrated with your backend on localhost.

+***Note: This project has a lot of configurational settings left untouched in `vitolx/settings.py`, please make sure to change the `secret key` and other exposed secrets(like `database credentials`, etc) before running in a sensitive environment!***

 <!-- USAGE EXAMPLES -->
 ## Usage